confluentinc/event-streaming-patterns/docs/event-sink/event-sink.md

 ![event-sink](../img/event-sink.svg)

 Use an Event Sink, which typically acts as a client in an [Event Streaming Platform](../event-stream/event-streaming-platform.md).
-Examples are an [Event Sink Connector](event-sink-connector.md) (which continuously exports [Event Streams](../event-stream/event-stream.md) from the [Event Streaming Platform](../event-stream/event-streaming-platform.md) into an external system such as a cloud service or a relational database) or an [Event Processing Application](../event-processing/event-processing-application.md) such as a [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html) application and the streaming database [ksqlDB](https://ksqldb.io/).
+Examples are an [Event Sink Connector](event-sink-connector.md) (which continuously exports [Event Streams](../event-stream/event-stream.md) from the [Event Streaming Platform](../event-stream/event-streaming-platform.md) into an external system such as a cloud service or a relational database) or an [Event Processing Application](../event-processing/event-processing-application.md) such as a [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html) application or [Apache Flink®](https://nightlies.apache.org/flink/flink-docs-stable/).

 ## Implementation

-ksqlDB example: Reading events from an existing Apache Kafka® topic into a ksqlDB event stream for further processing.
+Flink SQL example: Reading events from an existing Apache Kafka® topic as a Flink table for further processing.

 ```
-CREATE STREAM clicks (ip_address VARCHAR, url VARCHAR, timestamp VARCHAR)
-    WITH (KAFKA_TOPIC = 'clicks-topic',
-          VALUE_FORMAT = 'json',
-          TIMESTAMP = 'timestamp',
-          TIMESTAMP_FORMAT = 'yyyy-MM-dd''T''HH:mm:ssXXX');
+CREATE TABLE orders (
+    order_id INT,
+    item_id INT,
+    quantity INT,
+    unit_price DOUBLE,
+    ts TIMESTAMP(3),
+    WATERMARK FOR ts AS ts
+);
 ```

 Generic Kafka Consumer application: See [Getting Started with Apache Kafka and Java](/get-started/java) for a full example: